-73. At its meeting on 23 July 2007, the Standing Committee encouraged the Archbishop -

-- to include in the licenses of deacons their authorisation to assist the presbyter in administering the sacraments of baptism and the Lord's Supper (consistent with the terms of the Ordination Service for Deacons Canon 1985), and - (b) to include in the licenses of suitable lay persons their authorisation to assist the presbyter in the ministration and distribution of the Lord's Supper (consistent with the terms of the Lay Assistants at Holy Communion Canon 1973). - 74.
-Standing Committee also - (a) requested that the following motion be moved at the forthcoming session of the Synod "by request of the Standing Committee" -
+- 73. At its meeting on 23 July 2007, the Standing Committee encouraged the Archbishop - - to include in the licenses of deacons their authorisation to assist the presbyter in administering the sacraments of baptism and the Lord's Supper (consistent with the terms of the Ordination Service for Deacons Canon 1985), and - (b) to include in the licenses of suitable lay persons their authorisation to assist the presbyter in the ministration and distribution of the Lord's Supper (consistent with the terms of the Lay Assistants at Holy Communion Canon 1973). - 74.
+Standing Committee also approved of the printing of this report for the 2007 session of the Synod along with a suitable extract from earlier reports to the Synod, indicating the reasons that lie behind this approach.
+At that session, the Synod - (a) received the report, and - (b) agreed to consider the report and its recommendations as a matter of priority at the 2008 session of the Synod. - 75.
+At its meeting on 25 August 2008, the Standing Committee approved the reprinting of this report for the 2008 session of the Synod and requested that the following motion be moved at the Synod "by request of the Standing Committee" -

-"That Synod -
+"Synod -

-- (a) receives the report concerning lay and diaconal administration of holy communion, and - (b) agrees to consider this report and its recommendations as a matter of priority at the 2008 session of the Synod.", and - (b) approved of the printing of this report for the forthcoming session of the Synod along with a suitable extract from earlier reports to the Synod, indicating the reasons that lie behind this approach.
+- (a) accepts the report concerning legal barriers to lay and diaconal administration of the Lord's Supper which was submitted to the 3rd session of the 47th Synod; and - (b) affirms again its conviction that lay and diaconal administration of the Lord's Supper is consistent with the teaching of Scripture; and - (c) affirms that the Lord's Supper in this diocese may be administered by persons other than presbyters." - 76.
+For the purposes of printing the "suitable extract" referred to in 74, a copy of a report from the Diocesan Doctrine Commission printed at pages 459-469 of the 1994 Yearbook has been reproduced in

-75. For the purposes of printing the "suitable extract" referred to in 74(b), a copy of a report from the Diocesan Doctrine Commission printed at pages 459-469 of the 1994 Yearbook has been reproduced in Appendix C. Other reports subsequently received by the Synod on this subject are -
+Appendix C. Other reports subsequently received by the Synod on this subject are -

-"16/94 Lay and Diaconal Administration of The Lord's Supper" - a report from a committee appointed by the Standing Committee 1995 Year Book, pages 427-444

-- "Lay and Diaconal Administration of the Lord's Supper" a report from the Diocesan Doctrine Commission 1996 Year Book, pages 422-430 - "Lay and Diaconal Administration of the Lord's Supper" a report from the Diocesan Doctrine Commission 1998 - 1999 Year Book, pages 449-459 - "34/98 Lay and Diaconal Administration of Holy Communion" - a report of the Standing Committee - 2000 Year Book, pages 490-492 - "25/01 Lay and Diaconal Administration of the Lord's Supper" a report from a committee appointed by the Standing Committee 2004 Year Book, pages 392 401.
+- "16/94 Lay and Diaconal Administration of The Lord's Supper" - a report from a committee appointed by the Standing Committee 1995 Year Book, pages 427-444 - "Lay and Diaconal Administration of the Lord's Supper" a report from the Diocesan Doctrine Commission 1996 Year Book, pages 422-430 - "Lay and Diaconal Administration of the Lord's Supper" a report from the Diocesan Doctrine Commission 1998 - 1999 Year Book, pages 449-459 - "34/98 Lay and Diaconal Administration of Holy Communion" - a report of the Standing Committee - 2000 Year Book, pages 490-492 - "25/01 Lay and Diaconal Administration of the Lord's Supper" - a report from a committee appointed by the Standing Committee 2004 Year Book, pages 392 - 401.